 Personally, too often I’ve succumbed to brand and image worshiping.
 Meaning, if I wear this (insert over-priced, trendy, name brand here), I’ll fit in, or look important, or impress others.
 It’s tempting (and common) to overspend or over extend ourselves in order to seek validation or acceptance.
 Yet, it’s important to realize (and remind ourselves) that any validation you think you need can not be found via the clothes you’re wearing.

 Next time you’re at a store, or a car dealership, or anywhere else that you can make a conscious decision about your shopping outcome, just pause before you open you wallet.
-It’s time to ask yourself whether an item appeals to you mostly because of its brand name and symbolism behind it.
+It’s time to ask yourself if an item appeals to you mostly because of its brand name and symbolism behind it.
 Being brand conscious is when we wear something because its logo is a representation of status.
+Are we really just paying for perception?
 It may make us feel superior or that it will strengthen our sense of belonging to a desirable socio-economic status.
 There’s an emotional high, a sexy connection even, to whatever-it-is that inanimate piece of material represents.

 Watch the eye-opening video below where Payless hires an ad agency to set up a high-end, posh, oh and fake, shoe boutique.
 They advertised the shoe store under the name Palessi and invited the fashion industry’s top online influencers from the Los Angeles area.
 Their goal was to see if these fashion influencers would react differently and more favorably under what they were to perceive as a luxury brand.

 This provocative social experiment was so convincing that these unsuspecting LA fashion influencers were willing to pay up to 118% (that’s over $600!) more than the actual cost of the footwear.
-Turns out that they were indeed sold on Palessi’s (oops I mean Payless) craftsmanship, hot styles and worth-the-price-value.
-So take a quick look at this telling example of how easily perception influences our buying habits and what many of us are willing (well maybe in this case, we wish) to pay for status and what we think luxury should cost.
-Please leave me a comment below with your reaction, I’d love to hear from you on this (and the rest of this article of course).
+Turns out that they were indeed sold on Palessi’s (oops I mean Payless) craftsmanship, hot, trendy styles and worth-the-price-value.
+So take a quick look at this telling example of how easily perception influences our buying habits.
+This also depicts what many of us are willing (well maybe in this case, we wish) to pay for status and what we think luxury should cost.
+Please leave me a comment below with your reaction, I’d love to hear your thoughts of the clothing and perception connection (and the rest of this article of course).

 Okay so I get it, it’s almost unavoidable not to get a little caught up from sexy brand marketing.
 To adopt some of the characteristics associated with an item of clothing or a designer brand that is symbolic of status is really easy and common.
 It’s just whether you allow a logo that you wear be worth more than who you are inside.

-You don’t have to be a shallow person to allow yourself to feel good in a sexy pair of Jimmy Choos.
-A little self-indulgence feels great.
-Just promise yourself you are the one making these fashion choices.
-Let’s now take a look at how we also drive our fashion choices on a deeper level.
+This doesn’t mean that you are a shallow person because you allow yourself to feel great in a sexy pair of Jimmy Choos!
+A little self-indulgence can feel rejuvenating and uplifting.
+Just promise yourself you are the one making any fashion choices, not society and not a self-deception mindset of lies that something from the outside will make you feel worthy on the inside.
+Let’s now take a look at what drives our fashion choices on a deeper level.